Johnston's Tavern

-Johnston's Tavern, also known as the New Lodge Inn, is a historic inn and tavern located at Springfield Township, Mercer County, Pennsylvania.
-It was built in 1831, and is a two-story, five bay wide fieldstone building with Greek Revival style design details.
+Johnston's Tavern, also known as the New Lodge Inn, is an historic American inn and tavern that is located in Springfield Township, Mercer County, Pennsylvania.

+It was added to the National Register of Historic Places in 1972.

+History and architectural features

+Built in 1831, this historic structure is a two-story, five-bay-wide, fieldstone building with Greek Revival-style design details.
 It was one of the main stagecoach stops on the Pittsburgh-Erie Turnpike.
 The tavern was a stop on the Underground Railroad.

 It was added to the National Register of Historic Places in 1972.